Last Updated on

 - Each tooth is then cleaned up.
 Special smoothing drills are used to polish each veneer on each tooth.
 We then make sure that you can easily floss your teeth.

-- Finally, the biting surfaces are checked to make sure the patients is comfortable.
+- Finally, the biting surfaces are checked to make sure the patient is comfortable.

 - You will then be able to sit up and have a look at your final teeth.